Why are you called “Old” Roman Catholics?

 We are called Old Roman Catholics because…

-a) we are the continuation of the original Roman Catholic Church descended through the original historic See of Utrecht and
+a) we are descended from the original Roman Catholic Church and the original historic See of Utrecht in the Netherlands and

 b) because we maintain the Catholic Faith as it had always been believed by Western Catholics.
-(The recent dogmas of the Immaculate Conception [Ineffabilis Deus 1854], Papal Infallibility [Pastor Aeternus 1870] and the Assumption of Mary [Munificentissimus Deus 1950] are regarded as “pious doctrine” rather than new dogmas in addition to the received Faith as Rome now presents them.)
+(The recent dogmas of the Immaculate Conception [Ineffabilis Deus 1854], Papal Infallibility [Pastor Aeternus 1870] and the Assumption of Mary [Munificentissimus Deus 1950] were regarded previously as “pious doctrine”.)

 In 1145 Bl.
 Eugene III granted the Cathedral Chapter of Utrecht the perpetual right to elect their own bishops.
 In 1215 the Fourth Lateran Council (Canons 23 and 24) confirmed this privilege.
 In In 1520, Pope Leo X decreed in his papal bull [Debitum Pastoralis] that the Bishop of Utrecht, his successors, his clergy, and his laity should never be tried by an external tribunal of canon law.
 If any such proceedings did take place they were null and void.